-- At the end of the Cabalgata at Plaza del Carmen the Spritely figure of Duende Fermin will address the Children and some fireworks are set off from the Town Hall building.
+- At the end of the Cabalgata at Plaza del Carmen the Spritely figure of Duende Fermin appears.
+He addresses children with a short speech.
+Afterwards fireworks are set off from the Town Hall building.

 Broad Bean Tradition

 - A dried broad bean carefully hidden inside the Roscon.
 If you get this in your portion you´ll have to pay for the whole cake.
-Of course there is a King inside the cake too and the one who gets the King gets to wear the paper Golden Crown and is named the King for the day.
+There is a King inside the cake too.
+The person who gets the King can wear the Golden Crown.
+They are named the King for the day.
 Some families ask the baker to pop more than one King into the Roscon to avoid squabbles at the table.

 January Sales in Spain

 - 7th January Things get back to normal again.
 The January sales begin on the 7th January in stores.

 - It is the first working day after the Christmas holidays.

 Brush up on your Spanish while enjoying a Granada Christmas